What is Rahu Kaal?

 Rahu is known as the shadow planet in astronomy.
 It does not have any physical body, but still, it throws a strong impact on human life.
 Rahu Kaal is the most inauspicious time of the day.
 The time is believed to be wrong and inappropriate to start your day.
 As per Hindu astrology, there is a time of 90 minutes each day between sunrise and sunset that is allocated to Rahu.

-According to Hindu tradition, Rahu is considered as the head of the demon called Svarbhanu.
+According to Hindu tradition, Rahu is considered the head of the demon called Svarbhanu.
 The demon was responsible for swallowing the sun causing eclipses.
-Ichnographically, Rahu is just a human head attached with a serpent body.
+Ichnographically, Rahu is just a human head attached to a serpent body.
 He is believed to be seated in a chariot that is drawn by eight horses.
 Rahu is also known as Bhayanka.

 The malefic planet is believed to be one in the nine planets of astrology.
 While seven days of the week are dedicated to seven planets, 90 minutes of each are dedicated to Rahu.
 And these 90 minutes of each day are called Rahu Kaal.